mwakad/box-office-movie-insights/README.md

 * Actors: Star power plays a significant role in profitability, with top actors delivering the highest returns.

 ## Business Recommendations
-1. Focus on High-Returning Genres:
-    ◦ Prioritize genres like Action, Adventure, and Comedy, which demonstrated the highest average profits.
+**1. Focus on High-Returning Genres:** Prioritize genres like Action, Adventure, and Comedy, which demonstrated the highest average profits.
-2. Optimize Release Timing:
-    ◦ Schedule major releases in Summer, when average profits were significantly higher.
-    ◦ Consider limited theatrical runs or streaming-first strategies for off-peak films (e.g., Fall/Winter).
+**2. Optimize Release Timing:** Schedule major releases in Summer, when average profits were significantly higher.
+Consider limited theatrical runs or streaming-first strategies for off-peak films (e.g., Fall/Winter).
-3. Budget Allocation Strategy:
-    ◦ Target a production budget range of $80 million, where return on investment (ROI) was maximized.
-    ◦ Be cautious with ultra-high budgets (> $150 million) as they can generate large grosses but with more variability in ROI.
+**3. Budget Allocation Strategy:** Target a production budget range of $80 million, where return on investment (ROI) was maximized.
+Be cautious with ultra-high budgets (> $150 million) as they can generate large grosses but with more variability in ROI.
-4. Leverage Star Power Selectively:
-    ◦ Cast top-performing actors and directors who consistently contributed to higher profits.
-    ◦ Negotiate profit-sharing deals to mitigate upfront costs.
-    ◦ Balance marquee talent with emerging stars to control salary expenses while still attracting audiences.
+**4. Leverage Star Power Selectively:** Cast top-performing actors and directors who consistently contributed to higher profits.
+Negotiate profit-sharing deals to mitigate upfront costs.
+Balance marquee talent with emerging stars to control salary expenses while still attracting audiences.
-5. Seasonal Marketing and Distribution:
-    ◦ Align marketing spend and distribution partnerships around peak seasons (Spring/Summer).
-    ◦ For off-peak seasons, consider more strategic, low-cost distribution methods such as streaming services.
+**5. Seasonal Marketing and Distribution:** Align marketing spend and distribution partnerships around peak seasons (Spring/Summer).
+For off-peak seasons, consider more strategic, low-cost distribution methods such as streaming services.

 ## Conclusion
 This project demonstrated how different factors impact movie profitability and offered actionable insights that can help a new movie studio maximize profits.
 By understanding the financial drivers of success—such as genre, budget, star power, and release season—studios can better strategize their productions, ultimately improving their financial outcomes.